zeinnicholas/community-guidelines/.github/CONTRIBUTING.md

 ### Before submitting a new Feature Request, follow these best practices to help save time

 -   **Search Before Posting** <br>Before creating a new Feature Request, please [search for similar requests](https://elemn.to/gh-feature-requests) to prevent creating duplicates.
--   **Confirm Before Posting** <br>If you're not sure your feature already exists, please check the [Elementor Features page](https://elemn.to/features) before posting.
+-   **Confirm Before Posting** <br>Please check the [Elementor Features page](https://elemn.to/features) before posting to avoid requesting a feature that already exists.
 -   **Write a Clear and Concise Title** <br>Summarize your title in a short sentence that can help identify your request at a glance without needing to read the description.
--   **Provide a Detailed Description** <br>Help us understand in detail what problems your idea is going to solve.
+-   **Provide a Detailed Description** <br>Please describe how you'd like us to implement the solution.
 -   **Describe the Solution** <br>Describe how you'd like a solution to be implemented.
 -   **Provide Alternatives** <br>Give examples of alternative solutions you've considered.
--   **Give Additional Context** <br>Add context to your suggestion by providing examples, screenshots, screen recordings, related links, and any additional information.
+-   **Give Additional Context** <br>Add context to your suggestion by providing examples, screenshots, screen recordings, related links, and additional information.
--   **Write One Request Per Thread** <br>If you have more than one request, please submit only **<ins>ONE REQUEST PER THREAD</ins>**.
+-   **Write One Request Per Thread** <br>If you have multiple requests, please submit only **<ins>ONE REQUEST PER THREAD</ins>**.

-**As a gentle reminder, we may close requests that do not comply with these guidelines without any action.**
+**As a gentle reminder, we may close requests that do not comply with these guidelines without action.**

 ## I want to Contribute

 Community contributions are always welcome!
-We’re glad to hear you have an interest in helping shape the future of Elementor.
+We're glad to hear you are interested in helping shape the future of Elementor.

 **There are many ways to contribute to Elementor**